Helen Gregory

 Gregory became the first chair of the Queensland Heritage Council in 1992, and subsequently became director of cultural heritage in the Queensland Government's Environment and Heritage department (later renamed the Environmental Protection Agency, the first woman to be appointed to a senior executive position in that department.

 In 2005 and subsequent years, Gregory was a judge of the History Book Award for the Queensland Premier's Literary Awards.
 In 2006 Gregory was a member of the independent panel that suggested the name for the Eleanor Schonell Bridge to the Lord Mayor of Brisbane and in November 2007 she was appointed to the board of trustees of Newstead House, Brisbane.

-She died on 15 October 2025 following a short illness.
-Helen Gregory was married to Scott Gregory, and had three sons.
+Gregory died on 15 October 2025 following a short illness.
+She was married to Scott Gregory, and had three sons.

+In the 2026 King's Birthday Honours, Gregory was posthumously recognised with a Medal of the Order of Australia for her services to community history.

+Children and Grandchildren

+Helen Gregory had 3 children, Robert Gregory, Peter Gregory and Mike Gregory.
+Helen had 7 Grandchildren, Piper, Tessa, Cooper, Jim, Liam, Molly, and Anne.